LiDNY/KoteykaFiles/README.md

 Screenshot of it on ChromeOS
 ![image](https://github.com/user-attachments/assets/866dc7bc-042d-48ba-a925-d22e64f774af)

+# Support / Help

-Refer to the wiki if u need any help
+Refer to the wiki if u need any help, if there isn't anything that helps you join our [discord](http://discord.lidny.online) and ask ur question there